Test-Time Alignment of Text-to-Image Diffusion Models via Null-Text Embedding Optimisation: Methods

-At each denoising step $t$, we augment the standard DDPM update with a lightweight \textit{greedy particle filtering} mechanism that deterministically selects the most reward-promising latent for the next timestep.
+At each denoising step $t$, we augment the standard DDPM update with a lightweight \textit{greedy search} mechanism that deterministically selects the most reward-promising latent for the next timestep.
 After updating the unconditional embedding $\phi'$ at timestep $t$, we draw $K$ candidates $\{x_{t-1}^{(k)}\}_{k=1}^K \sim p(x_{t-1}\mid x_t,\phi')$ from the DDPM transition kernel.
 For each candidate, we estimate its corresponding clean sample using Tweedie's posterior mean,

 and score it with the reward model $R(\hat{x}_0^{(k)})$.
 We then keep only the highest-scoring candidate as $x_{t-1}$ and discard the rest.
 This greedy selection nudges the reverse diffusion path toward higher-reward regions by exploring $K$ candidates at each step and keeping the best one, yielding a more reward-aligned trajectory.
-Detailed procedure for the propsed method is illustrated at Algorithm~\ref{alg:null_tta_exact}.
+Detailed procedure for the proposed method is illustrated in the Supplementary materials.